3 Ways Generative AI Will Help Marketers Connect With Customers

 AI’s predictive capabilities can learn scamming behavior and become smarter than the bad actors.
 The data points gained in this process can help payment solutions teams improve their fraud detection and target malicious activity without impeding legitimate purchases.

-Ready to try generative AI with your ecommerce site?
-To reap the benefits of this technology, make sure all your company’s data is in one consistent format.
-Once your data is harmonized, it can be used to fine-tune an existing large language model (LLM) — an AI algorithm that uses deep-learning techniques and large data sets to understand, generate, and predict new content — to enable generative intelligence.
+Your AI is only as good as the quality of your data.
+A majority (70%) of commerce leaders say that poor data integration and harmonization is at least a moderate pain point on the road to AI implementation.
+To reap the benefits of AI in commerce, make sure all your company’s data is in one consistent format.
+This is known as “data harmonization”.
+Once your data is harmonized, it can be used to fine-tune an existing large language model (LLM) — an AI algorithm that uses deep-learning techniques and large datasets to understand, generate, and predict new content — to enable generative intelligence.

 The best AI platforms will let you deploy your business’s transactional, product, order, fulfillment, and other commerce data — along with your customer relationship management software (CRM) and any third-party data — to get a 360-degree view of your customer.
 And they’ll do it while ensuring strict data security and privacy controls.
 That data will then provide opportunities for automation and growth, personalization, and actionable insights.